Spectrum Sports (New York): Programming

 Spectrum Sports aired a wide variety of local sports programming.
-To suit local interests, and because of rights issues, some events are carried only on the Buffalo, Rochester and/or Syracuse feeds.
-Binghamton, Utica, and North Country viewers receive the Syracuse (Central New York) feed.
+To suit local interests, and because of rights issues, some events were carried only on the Buffalo, Rochester and/or Syracuse feeds.
+Binghamton, Utica, and North Country viewers received the Syracuse (Central New York) feed.

 In addition to local sports (listed below), Time Warner Sports was also affiliated with ESPNEWS, which was usually carried during the midday period while that network was provided to regional sports networks for filler programming.
-Paid programming airs on the channel in the overnight hours.
+Paid programming aired on the channel during the overnight hours.

 Most first-choice Big East basketball and football games produced by ESPN Plus aired exclusively on Time Warner Cable SportsChannel in its broadcast territory, including any that involve Syracuse University.
-Additionally, Spectrum Sports rebroadcasts Syracuse University games televised by other ESPN networks.
-SNY (which is part-owned by Charter) generally only has rights to the same games in the New York City metropolitan area.
-However, it may have access to other Big East games to show across the full viewing area, particularly in basketball.
+Additionally, Spectrum Sports rebroadcast Syracuse University games televised by other ESPN networks.
+SNY (which is part-owned by Charter) generally only had rights to the same games in the New York City metropolitan area.